aukkawut/aukkawut.github.io/index.md

 # About me

 My name is Aukkawut Ammartayakun.
 An undergraduate student at Worcester Polytechnic Institute.
 I study Data Science and love to learn new things about DS.
 My current research interest is on the **robustness of intelligence system**.
 This includes but not limited to: Adversarial Attack, Robust U-statistic, Multiagent Systems.
+Also, I am interested in the **medicine and biological applications from mathematics and statistics**.

 If you want to quickly access my CV, please click [here](./Aukkawut_CV.pdf).
-This might or might not be the most up-to-date information depending on how lazy am I.

 # Education